Aux/Dogey/README.md

 - Plonk (Ban users and guilds from using the bot)
 - Sudo (Execute commands as other users)
 - Config (Change guild settings, command prefix, currency name, enable/disable modules)
+- Numbers (Get (interesting?) facts about numbers and dates)
+- Nasa (Get the current or a previous Astronomy Picture of the Day)

 ##### Upcoming
 - Points (Earn points based on customizable events, set cost of commands and actions in a guild)